 Well, simply said there's a reason we USED to be their clients. although their ideas are innovative, Oracles cloud has become the on-stop-shop for everything these programs used to do.
 We used to have to pay both companies to get the functionality we were looking for but since switching we literally only use Oracle for everything.
 Honestly has made everyone that stayed on-board's life much easier.

 Whenever you're giving a presentations on something as difficult as financial data, we always find the financials module to be extraordinarily useful.
 Being able to organize large data, have the metrics calculated and representation in multiple formats is a life-saver.
 When it comes to actual scenarios, it becomes difficult to assign erroneous numbers to run out other scenarios.
 An example would be if you wanted to run a different production rate, or various production rates to see the cost impact.
 I've yet to find a module that can support this.

-Oracle ERP Cloud Feature Ratings
+Oracle Fusion Cloud ERP Feature Ratings

 Decision Factors & Implementation

 Yes - We were previously using things like Dropbox (for smaller projects), and Microsoft Azure.
-For the time being they seemed to be amicable solutions, but once we started transferring all of our data-basing, accounting, and really anything related to any metrics to Oracle's JDE and the suites associated.
-We found that Oracle Cloud based was the only real solution.
+For the time being they seemed to be amicable solutions.
+But once we started transferring all of our data-basing, accounting, and really anything related to any metrics to Oracle's JDE and the suites associated, we found that Oracle Cloud based was the only real solution.
 Currently, we're finding that it was not worth our time to even consider using these other cloud based solutions as the work doubled whenever we needed to access the information.
 In this era there are already too many accounts and too many servers transferring information.
 Are you on VPN?
 Are you on the home internet?
 All these issues become ghosts of the past once we transferred over.

 - Product Features